AS-Coope/Gen1Dex/README.md

 - [ ] Implement various forms of Searching/ Filtering on the scroll screen, such as search by name, or filter by type.
 - [ ] Create tests to ensure proper functionality of previous and current features.

-For v2.0:
-- [ ] Update UI of details screen.
-- [ ] Add type(s) for each Pokémon to the details screen.
-- [ ] Add type(s) for each Pokémon on each Pokémon's card in
-the list screen/scroll screen.
-- [ ] Implement various forms of Searching/ Filtering on the scroll screen, such as search by name, or filter by type.
-- [ ] Create tests to ensure proper functionality of previous and current features.